 If you have these symptoms, you are facing a severe acute mountain sickness.
 Ascending under these circumstances is very dangerous and these symptoms should never occur.
 The people experiencing severe acute mountain sickness will not be able to walk, struggle to breathe, and lack their mental capacities to think straight.
-Sometime, you will need to intake Kilimanjaro Altitude Sickness Medication.
+Sometimes, you will need to intake Kilimanjaro Altitude Sickness Medication.

 How To Avoid Altitude Sickness Kilimanjaro?

-The best way to prevent Altitude Sickness which is observed due to high altitude condition in the Mount Kilimanjaro as per Climb Kilimanjaro Guide.
+The best way to prevent Altitude Sickness which is observed due to high altitude condition in Mount Kilimanjaro as per Climb Kilimanjaro Guide.